FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Conclusion and Future Scope

+Current STE methods often prioritize image quality over practical usability.
+To address this, we introduce FASTER, a two-stage GAN-based framework that seamlessly edits and renders text while preserving its natural appearance.
+The cascaded self-attention module enhances processing speed and editing capabilities.
+FASTER is robust across various text attributes (font type, size, alignment) and domains (scene text, documents, handwriting), making it ideal for real-world applications.

-One limitation of the proposed STE described in the passage is the reliance on mask guidance maps to explicitly indicate editing regions.
-While this approach filters out background distractions and guides the network to focus on editing rules of text regions, it may encounter challenges when dealing with complex or irregular text layouts.
-The structure guidance maps assume that the text regions have well-defined masks or boundaries that can be easily segmented.
-However, in real-world images, text can appear in various forms, such as handwritten text, distorted text, or text with overlapping elements.
-In such cases, accurately generating mask guidance maps can be difficult, leading to potential errors or inconsistencies in the editing process.
-In Figure~\ref{fig:vis_3} we have shown some failure cases of our method.
+The main limitation of our method is its reliance on mask guidance maps to identify editing regions.
+While this helps eliminate background distractions and focus on text regions, it struggles with complex or irregular text layouts.
+The guidance maps assume well-defined masks, which is problematic for diverse text forms like complex handwriting, irregular, or overlapping text (see Supplementary).
+Generating accurate masks in these cases can be challenging and may lead to errors.